nie-ine/e-editiones/ontology-modeling.markdown

 ### Foundational W3C Ontologies
 Directive are the foundational ontologies of the [W3C Semantic Web standard languages](/semantic-web-technology-introduction#formalize-data-data-models-and-domain-knowledge-languages-of-logic).
-Using these brings standardization of syntax and built-in logic, making ontologies and data machine interpretable.
+Using these brings standardization of syntax and basic semantics, and built-in logic, making ontologies and data machine interpretable.

 ### External Ontologies
 When modeling for a certain domain, one does not have to start from scratch.
 The longer the SW is among us, the more likely someone else already created an ontology to cover needed semantics, possibly partially, often declaring more generic concepts.